Pitching using metaphor: how to communicate complex business ideas and still ignite your audience.

 In the end, we created a great pitch deck with Brian.
 But we delivered even more: alignment with his sales team.

 How did this happen, you ask?
 Once we had the metaphor, we took the content and put a reading deck together.
 We asked the team to go test it and to come back with feedback.
 People were really excited about something that would help them make a complex idea more riveting.
 The salespeople even bought into it.
 Usually, they’ll reject a new sales deck if it’s not theirs, like a body rejects new tissue.

 Then one of the salespeople asked us for help because he was scheduled to have a conversation with a CEO that notoriously wouldn’t even look at a standard presentation deck.

 Instead, we worked the train metaphor into a large train-map image (think a placemat) that showed the different directions the conversation could go from different “stations”.
 These included things like “the approach”, “the ideal scenario”, “the team”, the results”, etc. This was designed to keep the dialogue on track with clients, highlighting Brian’s team’s consultative approach to handling any conversation.
 It worked so well, Brian has his entire team now use the train map for all sales meetings.

 The metaphor—that thing he “couldn’t say”—worked so well that it helped tailor their business story into multiple formats and for multiple audiences, while, informing the sales tactic for good measure.

 Have you told your elderly neighbor what you do lately?

 Try it and let me know how it went.

 MetaHelm helps CEOs and executive teams work together to create a company pitch that cuts through the noise.
-Visionary business leaders come to us when they have one chance to demonstrate exceptional leadership and convince their audience.
-We help them build pitches that pump meaning into their whole ecosystems.
+Visionary business leaders come to us when they have one chance to convince their audience.
 From investors to operations and customers, people will be aligned, know who you are, and know what to do.
 Together, we build unforgettable stories.